Kerry O'Brien (journalist): Awards

 During his career as a journalist, O'Brien has won six Walkley Awards for his journalistic work.
 His first two awards came in 1982, when he won the award for the best television current affairs report and the ceremony's top award, the Gold Walkley.
 He again received awards in 1991 and 2000.
 In 2010, his final year on The 7.30 Report, he received two awards: one for broadcast interviewing and the other for journalism leadership.

 He has been awarded two honorary doctorates, a Doctor of the University from the Queensland University of Technology in April 2009 and a Doctor of Letters honoris causa from the University of Queensland in December 2011.

 In 2011, O'Brien was a recipient of the Queensland Greats Awards.

 In 2019, O’Brien was inducted into the Logie Hall of Fame.

 In 2021, O'Brien was appointed an Officer of the Order of Australia, but declined the award in protest at Margaret Court's receipt of the Companion of the Order of Australia.

 Books

 Personal life

-O'Brien has been married twice and has six children, three from his first marriage and three with Sue Javes whom he married in 1981.
+O'Brien has been married twice and has six children, three from his first marriage and three with Sue Javes, who he married in 1981.